-Each thread has a mailbox which stores messages delivered to the thread in the order delivered
+Each thread has a mailbox which stores messages delivered to the thread in the order delivered oldest message in the mailbox.

 The procedure thread-send adds the message msg at the end of the mailbox of thread thread and returns an unspecified value.